sflems/led-board-manager/README.md

 ```
 Once finished, you can start the server with:
 ```
+source env/bin/activate
 gunicorn Capstone.wsgi -b 0:9002
 ```
 If all is working, you should then be able to access the app @ `YOUR_IP:9002` in the browser.
+You can deactivate the enve with the command `deactivate`.

 #### Default Login (Change me in the admin panel!)
 Username: `admin`